54nd339/NewTab/README.md

 - Click the gear icon.
 - Select "Install Add-on From File" from dropdown.
 - Locate the cloned repo and select the `.xpi` file.

-## Customization

-You can further customize the startpage to match your preferences by modifying the `index.html`, `style.css`, and `script.js` files.
-- Add or remove quick access links by editing the index.html file.
-- Add new **themes**, features or modify existing ones by editing the `script.js` file (because I want to be able to change the side image along with the theme).